Wadi al Seeq

 Electric Connection - details

-Comet-ME is working with the community on the establishment of solar panel, which are expected to operate by January of 2020.
+Comet-ME is working with the community on the establishment of solar panel, which is expected to operate by January of 2020.

 Health Care